-• Certification of Non-Taxable Income Verification (required for anyone residing in the household over the age of 18 not receiving Social Security benefits who has no income.)
+• Certification of Non-Taxable Income Verification (required for anyone residing in the household over the age of eighteen not receiving Social Security benefits who has no income.)

 Documentation for other less common types of income that may be taxable at the federal level and will be assessed by the Program based on type of income reported.
-IRS Form 4506-T must be signed at the time of application for all household members over the age of eighteen (18).